betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 Most basic build options are included in the default group in the `Other Options box`, including AcroTrainer and both HD and SD OSD setups.

-The default Radio protocol is CSRF, which automatically includes includes RF telementry (even though the Telemetry drop-down says 'none').
+The default Radio Protocol is CRSF, which automatically includes includes RF telementry (even though the Telemetry drop-down says 'none').

 Typically a user would de-select the SD OSD option if they used only HD, and vice versa.

-Most users will not require AcroTrainer or PinIO, so these can be de-selected.
+Most users will not require Acro Trainer or Pin IO, so these can be de-selected.

-To add other build options, such as other radio protocols, LEDStrip, Magnetometers, etc, click somewhere in the `Other Options` box and choose from the drop-down.
+To add other build options, such as other radio protocols, LED Strip, Magnetometers, etc, click somewhere in the `Other Options` box and choose from the drop-down.

 Thanks to: @blckmn, unit, haslinghuis, many others